 The Nest Learning Thermostat has given the lowly programmable thermostat in your home a high-tech makeover.
 This device sells for $200 to $250 and is like an Apple computer to control heating and cooling in your home.
 It uses artificial intelligence to learn your patterns and auto-adjust the thermostat when nobody is home.

-Now the Nest people have introduced a new product that is a combination smoke/CO detector.
-It's very expensive at $129.
-But it talks to you in English, French, or Spanish and talks you through what's going on instead of just making noise.
+The Nest people have also introduced a newer product that is a combination smoke/CO detector.
+It's very expensive at $99.
+But it talks to you in English, French or Spanish and talks you through what's going on instead of just making noise.
 If the CO level is rising, it warns you and lets you respond before going into full force alarm mode.

 3. Get tax credits at the state and federal levels